Evidence of efficiacy of MBCL

 The MBCL programme itself has shown beneficial effects in a growing number of studies – inside and outside the mental health services, on location and online, in controlled and uncontrolled, quantitative and qualitative research.

-• MBCL after MBCT (Mindfulness-Based Cognitive Therapy) among people with recurrent depression (Radboud University, Nijmegen, The Netherlands).
+• the effect of MBCL after an MBCT (Mindfulness-Based Cognitive Therapy) course in people with recurrent depression.
+(Radboud University, Nijmegen, the Netherlands, 2020)

-Summary of the evidence of efficacy of MBCL
+Summary of the evidence of MBCL´s effectiveness

 In summary, research up to date confirms that after an MBCL intervention